pcchouCR97/Understanding-Cryptography-by-Christof-Paar/docs/QuantumOpt/QUBO.md

 \end{array}
 $$

-Next, we introduce **penalty terms** in the expression that we are trying to minimize.
+Next, we introduce **penalty terms** in the expression to our QUBO instance of the binary programming.
 For that, we use an integer $B$ (for which we will select a concrete value later on) and consider the problem,

 $$
 \begin{array}{ll}